Ally Financial selects MediaCom as media agency

 "Our own desire to work with the most ambitious, disruptive brands in the market aligns perfectly with Ally's mission to transform its industry," he says.

 The win comes as MediaCom is defending the accounts of Mars and Shell, which are reviewing their media businesses.
-HSBC, which had worked with MediaCom previously, handed its media account to PHD in May.

 Ally is also reviewing its digital and creative accounts.
 Brimmer, who has been at Ally for around 10 years, expects to make a decision on both businesses next week.